openharmony/docs/en/application-dev/reference/apis/js-apis-request.md

 on(type: 'complete'|'pause'|'remove', callback:() =&gt; void): void

 Subscribes to download events.
-This API uses a callback to return the result synchronously.
+This API uses an asynchronous callback to return the result.

 **Required permissions**: ohos.permission.INTERNET